ovictory1996/A-Data-Driven-Insight-into-Coffee-Sales-and-Customer-Preferences/README.md

       3. click on  Number, enter Custom
       4. On type : dd-mmm-yyyy. then click Ok

-   - Concerting the size column to Kg.
+   - Converting the size column to Kg.
      1. Highlight The size column
      2. G 2.
 Go to Format, under alignment Settings
      3. click on  Number, enter Custom
      4. On type : 0.0 "kg", Then click Ok
+   - Inserting a Naria sign on Sale column
+     1. Highlight the sales
+     2. Go to Format, under alignment Settings
+     3. Under Format.
+Click on Accounting, select Yoruba sign

+   - Removing the Duplicate value on Order Table
-   -
+   - Format as Table